Canada • tophat.com • Born on November 4th

 Mike joined Watsi on November 4th, 2015.
-Six years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Mike's most recent donation traveled 7,200 miles to support Saw Ki, a second grader from Thailand, to fund a fracture repair procedure on his left elbow.

 Mike has funded healthcare for 74 patients in 13 countries.